Welcome to the award-winning South Bay Eco Kids Nature Camp, where kids get to spend the day playing in, learning about

-- Full-day and morning campers: A nutritious, filling lunch.
+- A nutritious, filling lunch.
 Please pack a waste-free lunch if possible, for example, Tupperware and a reusable water bottle instead of baggies and a disposable plastic water bottle.
 Also, please limit sugary foods.

 - Water!! (preferably in a reusable water bottle if possible)

 - Comfortable shoes and socks (no open-toe shoes please!)

 - Waterproof sunscreen.
 Please apply sunscreen before bringing your child to camp.
 We will remind children to apply additional sunscreen throughout the day.

-- A backpack for carrying your child’s lunch, snack, water, sunscreen and any extra clothing he or she may need.
+- A backpack for carrying your child’s lunch, snack, water, sunscreen and any extra clothing he or she may need, including socks.